itsdaijoebu/itsdaijoebu/README.md

 - ⚡ Fun fact: **I probably read too many fortune cookies.**

-- 🔭 I’m currently working on **a tarot reader journal... thing.
-It's a work in progress.**
+- 🔭 I’m currently working on **a chrome extension to add RNG to online shopping for people who can't decide whether or not to go through with purchases.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">